Fast-food style tofu burgers made with thick slabs of crispy tofu nestled in a burger bun with a generous dollop of lemony green pea and caper mayo.

 - To serve, smear generous spoonfuls of mayo onto warm burger buns, top with tofu and cos lettuce and eat immediately.

-- Nutrition information estimated based on the tofu retaining 2 tbsp of oil after frying.
+- Nutrition information estimated based on the tofu retaining 2 tablespoon of oil after frying.

 - Green pea and caper mayo is best made just before serving, as it will lose its bright green colour when stored (but will still taste fine).